'Eye power': Lawrence Wong, Ong Ye Kung comment on Covid-19 press conference memes

 The memes arising from that scene include one by Mr Matthew Wee with the twitter handle @themattwee, who used the colloquial phrase "kenna arrow" on Mr Wong.

-Local humour site SGAG labelled Mr Ong as the "boss" and Mr Gan as the "manager" directing a request from the big boss to their "subordinate", Mr Wong, who volunteers for the task saying, "Me lah I can".
+Local humour site SGAG labelled Mr Ong as the "boss" and Mr Gan as the "manager" directing a request from the big boss to their "subordinate", Mr Wong volunteers for the task, saying, "Me lah I can".

-Mr Ong also quipped in the comments section: "Lawrence, next time you can 'eye power' me back!"
+Mr Ong added: "Lawrence, next time you can 'eye power' me back!"
+Mr Wong replied: "Sure mate… can't wait for the next conference."

+He also responded to SGAG: "We will do our best.
+Look forward to your next meme."

 Asked about the memes and how the ministers decide who takes which question, Mr Ong told The Straits Times: "It felt like a question Lawrence can answer best.
 When it was a question on the vaccination exercise, I could feel everyone's 'eye power' too!"